CliveC99/project-2-quiz/README.md

    | Restart Button | Return Home   | 404 Error Page |
    | Next Button    | Next Question | Next Question Shown |

+   # **Features To Be Added**
+  - Add difficulty levels to the quiz.
+  - Add more questions.
+  - Add a username section.
+  - Add a highscore leaderboard.

 # Validation